classifyer/classifyer-email-server/README.md

 # Server Setup

 Follow these instructions:
-  1. Create a file called `config.json` at the project root with the following content:
+  1. Create a file called `config.json` at the project root with the following content (keep in mind that if port number is anything other than `465`, then `secure` should be `false`):
   ```json
   {
     "host": "your-mail-server-host",